-A VPN also masks your IP address, which is useful to protect your location and evade geo-location blocking.
-A high quality VPN with a private browser window fills in the missing pieces so that you can be confident in your online security.
+A VPN also masks your IP address, which is useful to protect your location and bring you more reliable privacy.
+A high-quality VPN with a private browser window fills in the missing pieces so that you can be confident in your online security.

 Using a VPN with a Private Browser is a Better Solution